Things I learned about JavaScript’s Date

 This implies that you can create an invalid date with new Date(Number.NaN).

-Well folks, that’s it so far.
 I hope you can use some of the provided insights.

 Let me know if you find a bug or want something to be added.